-In light of the above, the court concluded that the syndic`s evidence was sufficient to raise real factual questions about what was known or disclosed to the plaintiff.
-The court was of the view that, even if a trustee acts at his own risk to apply for a general discharge without accounting, there is nothing in the law that requires this to be a necessary condition for its validity.
-Nothing prevents a trustee from looking for a quick and cost-effective way to do without accounting when requested and agreed upon by informed beneficiaries.
-In addition, the court rejected the idea that only the trustee could make the necessary disclosure in order to obtain a release to the beneficiary.
-Rather, the court held that the appropriateness of a disclosure must be determined in light of the circumstances, the touchstone being fairness.
-The lawyer should determine whether it is appropriate to settle an estate or trust on the basis of an agreement such as the one above.
-Although this process may involve less legal advice and can be done more quickly, the protection afforded to the trustee is significantly lower than that of a court file.
+The applicant sought a summary verdict, stating in part that the releases had not been obtained fairly from her due to an allegedly inadequate disclosure and explanation of the transaction by the trustee.
+2. [ Release.
+The Indemnitor hereby waives any claim for damages for bodily injury, death or property that the children, heirs, executors, assignees, parents, personal representatives or property of the Indemnitor may have or that may arise in the future as a result of participation in the Activity,] In light of the foregoing, the Court concluded that the Evidence of the Internal Counsel was sufficient to raise real factual issues at this subject, what was known or disclosed to the applicant.
+The court held that even if a trustee acts at his own risk to seek a general discharge without accounting, nothing in the law requires that this be a necessary condition for its validity.
+Nothing prevents a trustee from looking for a quick and inexpensive way to forego accounting when requested and agreed upon by informed beneficiaries.
+In addition, the court rejected the idea that only the trustee could make the necessary disclosure to obtain a release to the beneficiary.
+Rather, the Court held that the appropriateness of disclosure must be determined in light of the circumstances, the touchstone being fairness.
+The lawyer should decide whether it is appropriate to settle an estate or trust on the basis of an agreement such as the one mentioned above.
+Although this process involves less legal advice and can be done more quickly, the protection afforded to the trustee is significantly lower than that of a court file.